Writing Tasks

 will cache every node_modules

-folder within the working directory.
+folder within the working directory).

 A fingerprint_script

-will be used as a key for the given cache.
+These two fields are mutually exclusive.
 By default the task name is used as a fingerprint value.

 After the last script